dengking/programming-language/docs/C++/Experts/Anthony-Williams/CCiA/6/6.2/6.2.3/index.md

 ## *tail* pointer

 Items are added to the queue at the other end.
 In order to do this, the queue also contains a *tail* pointer, which refers to the last item in the list.
 New nodes are added by changing the *next* pointer of the last item to point to the new node and then updating the tail pointer to refer to the new item.
-When the list is empty, both the head and tail pointers are NULL.
+When the list is empty, both the head and tail pointers are `NULL`.

 ## Listing 6.4 A simple single-threaded queue implementation